 Eucharistic Ministers: Trained lay members who assist the clergy in administering the sacraments of holy communion, the consecrated bread and wine.
 They may also take the sacraments to those who are ill, or otherwise unable to attend worship.
 Please contact Rev. John if you would like to become a eucharistic minister.

 Greeters: Volunteers who welcome the congregation as they arrive.
 Greeters also pass the offertory plates and guide worshipers to the alter rails for communion.
 Contact Rev. John for more details about this ministry.

 Readers and Intercessors: Each Sunday volunteers are scheduled to read the scriptures and to lead the congregation in the ‘Prayers of the People”.
 Michael Oberle is the organizer of this ministry.

 Projection Team: Volunteers who run the projection of our worship schedule at the 9am service.
 Contact Page Singletary for details.

 Music: At St. Michael’s, we believe in the ability of music to draw us close to each other and infuse our worship with a sense of the holy.
 Congregational singing is a vital part of our corporate life, and we include a wide variety of hymns and other music in our services.
 Our hymns and anthems respond creatively to the Biblical readings of the day, amplifying their message through text and sound.

-9am Music Team: The 9:00 service represents a “Blended” style of worship by providing a variety of musical styles (traditional hymnody, contemporary Praise & Worship and instrumental.
+Music Team: The Music Team represents a “Blended” style of worship by providing a variety of musical styles (traditional hymnody, contemporary Praise & Worship and instrumental.

-11am Chancel Choir: We are bound together by a rich tradition embodied in the Episcopal Hymnbook, and singing hymns, both old and new, is fundamental to our worship.
-At the 11am service the Chancel choir leads the congregational singing.
+Chancel Choir: We are bound together by a rich tradition embodied in the Episcopal Hymnbook, and singing hymns, both old and new, is fundamental to our worship.
+The Chancel choir leads the congregational singing.
 Led by Dr. James Morrow.